In this role you will be responsible for the following:

 - Manage and coordinate the external and internal communications related to fulfillment of corporate sponsorships.

-- Manage the deliverables for all corporate sponsorship activity, including liaison with Marketing/Communications, Member and Donor Services, and other Garden departments, as well as designated corporate sponsor contacts.
+- Manage the deliverables for all corporate sponsorship activity, including liaison with Marketing/Communications, Membership and Donor Services, and other Garden departments, as well as designated corporate sponsor contacts.

 - Provide administrative support such as screening incoming sponsorship inquiries, scheduling meetings, preparing sponsorship prospect packages, facilitating solicitation mailings, and creating customized sponsorship fulfillment recap reports.